About the Public Media Bridge Fund

 Icon of a wireless signal antenna transmitting signals

-Safeguard towers, spectrum, and other assets so they remain aligned with public media’s service mission.
+Safeguard towers, spectrum, and other critical assets to ensure they remain aligned with public media’s service mission.

 Strengthen long-term sustainability and community value

-Support new operating models, partnerships, and community strategies that increase resilience and impact.
+Advance new operating models, partnerships, and community strategies that increase resilience and deepen impact.

 Audience seated in an auditorium, watching a presentation on stage with a large screen displaying the Lakeland PBS logo.
 A person is speaking at the front, and a camera operator records the event.